-- A) Educators on two year Self-Directed Growth Educator Plans receive a Formative Evaluation report no later than June 1st of the two-year cycle.
-The Educator's performance rating for that year shall be assumed to be the same as the previous summative rating unless evidence demonstrates a significant change in performance in which case the rating on the performance standards may change, and the Evaluator may place the Educator on a different Educator plan, appropriate to the new rating. - B) The Formative Evaluation report provides written feedback and ratings to the Educator about his/her progress towards attaining the goals set forth in the Educator Plan, performance on each performance standard and overall, or both. - C) No later than May 15th, the Educator shall provide to the Evaluator evidence of family outreach and engagement, fulfillment of professional responsibility and growth, and progress on attaining professional practice and student learning goals.
+A) Educators on two year Self-Directed Growth Educator Plans receive a Formative Evaluation report no later than June 1st of the two-year cycle.
+The Educator's performance rating for that year shall be assumed to be the same as the

+- B) The Formative Evaluation report provides written feedback and ratings to the Educator about his/her progress towards attaining the goals set forth in the Educator Plan, performance on each performance standard and overall, or both. - No later than May 15th, the Educator shall provide to the Evaluator evidence of family outreach and engagement, fulfillment of professional responsibility and growth, and progress on attaining professional practice and student learning goals.
 The educator may also provide to the evaluator additional evidence of the educator's performance against the four Performance Standards. - D) The Evaluator shall complete the Formative Evaluation report and provide a copy to the Educator.
 All Formative Evaluation reports must be signed by the Evaluator and delivered face-to-face, by email or to the Educator's school mailbox. - E) Upon the request of either the Evaluator or the Educator, the Evaluator and the Educator will meet either before or after completion of the Formative Evaluation Report. - F) The Educator may reply in writing to the Formative Evaluation report within 5 school days of receiving the report.
-The response will be attached to the report.

-- G) The Educator shall sign the Formative Evaluation report within 5 school days of receiving the report.
+The response will be attached to the report. - G) The Educator shall sign the Formative Evaluation report within 5 school days of receiving the report.
 The signature indicates that the Educator received the Formative Evaluation report in a timely fashion.
 The signature does not indicate agreement or disagreement with its contents. - H) As a result of the Formative Evaluation report, the Evaluator may change the activities in the Educator Plan. - I) If the rating in the Formative Evaluation report differs from the last summative rating the Educator received, the Evaluator may place the Educator on a different Educator Plan, appropriate to the new rating.